 Heavy Duty Scrub

-With a combination of 1/2 cup of borax and half a lemon you could create wonders when it comes to cleaning rust stains on enamel and porcelain sinks and tubs.
+With a combination of 1/2 cup of borax and half a lemon, you could create wonders when cleaning rust stains on the enamel, porcelain sinks, and tubs.
 All you have to do is to scrub the lemon in the borax and scrub the rusty and soiled surface.
-Once the stains are removed, you need to thoroughly rinse it with water.
+Once the stains are removed, you need to rinse them with water thoroughly.
 However, you should not use it on granite or marble because it will leave stains behind.

 Easy Grease Cleaning Solution

-You would need half a cup of sudsy ammonia and it has to be mixed adequately with the right quantity of water.
-The water should be enough to fill a container of one-gallon.
-Sudsy ammonia has detergent and it is known to remove tough grime and greasy residues.
+You would need half a cup of sudsy ammonia, which must be mixed adequately with the right water.
+The water should be enough to fill a container of one gallon.
+Sudsy ammonia has detergent and is known to remove tough grime and greasy residues.
 You can also use this solution for cleaning grills and hoods.
 You could use a mop or sponge for this.
 Dip the solution in a sponge or mop and wipe the surface.
 Once it is clean, rinse it with clean water.

 Water Ring Remover

-It is common to see ugly looking rings caused by water.
-To remove this you need one part of baking soda with one part of white toothpaste (non-gel).
-However, the mixture should not be used on lacquer, wood that is unfinished or on antique.
+It is common to see ugly-looking rings caused by water.
+To remove this, you need one part of baking soda with one part of white toothpaste (non-gel).
+However, the mixture should not be used on lacquer, unfinished wood, or antiques.
 You need to use a damp cloth and add the paste-baking soda solution.
 The grain has to be rubbed over the spot till it buffs.
 You should immediately wipe it off with a dry cloth.
-You can finish the job by using a soft cloth for getting that final shine.
+You can finish the job using a soft cloth to get that final shine.
 You can use it the way you polish such surfaces.

 Clothing Stain Remover

-Some cloth stains are very tough and many consider it impossible to remove.
+Some cloth stains are tough, and many consider them impossible to remove.
 You could try a solution of 1 gallon of hot water, 1 cup of dishwasher detergent (powdered), and 1 cup of liquid chlorine bleach.
-With these in place you can start treating your badly stained garments, provided they are washable and bleachable.
-The ingredients should be mixed in a plastic, steel or enamel bowl but stay away from aluminum bowl.
+With these in place, you can start treating your badly stained garments, provided they are washable and bleachable.
+The ingredients should be mixed in a plastic, steel, or enamel bowl but stay away from an aluminum bowl.
 The garments should be soaked in the solution for around 20 minutes.
-If the stain is still there allow it to soak a bit longer and then wash them as you do it regularly.
+If the stain is still there, allow it to soak a bit longer and then wash them as you do it regularly.

-We are sure that the above will give you some idea about the various DIY options you have with you, when it comes to cleaning homes, the fixtures and fittings and also your clothing.
-If you look around you can come across many other such home based and safe cleaning methods.
+We are sure that the above will give you some idea about the various DIY options you have when it comes to cleaning homes, the fixtures and fittings, and your clothing.
+If you look around, you can see many other home-based and safe cleaning methods.